sharpshootergh/sharpshootergh/README.md

 - 👋 Hi, I’m Elisha Sagoe
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Python and AWS
-- 💞️ I’m looking to collaborate on devops projrcts
+- 💞️ I’m looking to collaborate on devops projects
 - 📫 How to reach me Elishaatosagoe@gmail.com

 <!---